-(a) To create a comprehensive plan for research, education, protection of resources at the EP reserve

-- (i) based on available research data

-- (ii) consider impact on culture & nature

-- (b) To develop environment to benefit visitors and community

-- (i) facilities

-- (ii) concessions

-- (iii) trails

-- (iv) roads

-(c) To manage relationship inside/outside the EP reserve

-(i) promote a conservation zone of influence around the EP reserve

-(ii) develop camping facilities outside the EP reserve

-(iii) manage road access (close to through traffic in phases)

-(iv) encourage alternative agricultural practices based of the forest garden model

-(d) to create zones which protect the cultural and natural resources of the Reserve while involving and considering the local communities and their needs.

-2. Activities

-(a) Culture/Nature Zone

-(i) research

-- inform management/capacity in the EP reserve

-(ii) protection

-- establish a continuum of access based on recuperation and succession, research projects, and interpretation exhibits (from tourist trails to forbidden zones)

-(iii) interpretation

-- use research data for interpretative trails and information

-(iv) extraction

-- develop data base to serve a model of sustainable extractive uses and education that would include a buffer zone of influence around the reserve

-(b) Development Zone

-(i) concessions

-- involve community participation

-(ii) infrastructure

-- develop funding priorities

-• construct facilities related to the reserve (Caretakers base, visitors centers for exhibits, control points to inhibit through traffic, research base to assist in field work)

-• develop roads in reserve to facilitate access and monitoring with control access points developed in 2 phases

-• expand trail system for interpretive exhibits on culture and nature (demonstrate diversity of culture and nature, minimize impact on resources, unified and well- designed system including all aspects of the EP reserve)

-(iv) maintenance of park developments

-(c) Zone of Influence surrounding the EP reserve (Belize - SDA; Guatemala - ZUM) (i) access

-• improve roads to reserve to allow community access beyond reserve and control within reserve with diversions around culture core developed over 2 phases that includes improving visual approaches

-• trails from communities to reserve for hiking and horseback

-(ii) communities

-• promote camping facilities in zone of influence for visitors

-• create 40 meter forested buffer along access road to limit views of agriculture/pasture zones

-(d) Resources or areas of special interest

-(Culture/Nature)

-(i) identify within the EP reserve for research, protection, education

-(ii) recognize outside the EP reserve for research, protection, education
+- (a) To create a comprehensive plan for research, education, protection of resources at the El Pilar Archaeological Reserve - (i) based on available research data - (ii) consider impact on culture & nature - (b) To develop environment to benefit visitors and community - (i) facilities - (ii) concessions - (iii) trails - (iv) roads - (c) To manage relationship inside/outside the El Pilar Archaeological Reserve - (i) promote a conservation zone of influence around the El Pilar Archaeological Reserve - (ii) develop camping facilities outside the El Pilar Archaeological Reserve - (iii) manage road access (close to through traffic in phase, monitor rerouted roads) - (iv) encourage alternative agricultural practices based of the forest garden model - (d) to create zones which protect the cultural and natural resources of the Reserve while involving and considering the local communities and their needs.

+- (a) Culture/Nature Zone - (i) research inform management/capacity in the El Pilar Archaeological Reserve - (ii) protection establish a continuum of access based on recuperation and succession, research projects, and interpretation exhibits (from tourist trails to forbidden zones) - (iii) interpretation use research data for interpretative trails and information - (iv) extraction develop data base to serve a model of sustainable extractive uses and education that would include a buffer zone of influence around the reserve - (b) Development Zone - (i) concessions involve community participation - (ii) infrastructure develop funding priorities - construct facilities related to the reserve (Caretakers base, visitors centers for exhibits, control points to inhibit through traffic, research base to assist in field work) - develop roads in reserve to facilitate access and monitoring with control access points developed in 2 phases - expand trail system for interpretive exhibits on culture and nature (demonstrate diversity of culture and nature, minimize impact on resources, unified and well- designed system including all aspects of the El Pilar Archaeological Reserve) - (iv) maintenance of park developments - (c) Zone of Influence surrounding the El Pilar Archaeological Reserve (Belize SDA; Guatemala ZUM) - (i) access - improve roads to reserve to allow community access beyond reserve and control within reserve with diversions around culture core developed over 2 phases that includes improving visual approaches - insure access around reserve and monitoring of boundaries along roads - trails from communities to reserve for hiking, observation, and horseback - (ii) communities - promote camping facilities in zone of influence for visitors - create 40 meter forested buffer along access road to limit views of agriculture/pasture zones - (d) Resources or areas of special interest (Culture/Nature) - (i) identify within the El Pilar Archaeological Reserve for research, protection, education - (ii) recognize outside the El Pilar Archaeological Reserve for research, protection, education

 IV.
-ADMINISTRATION - FORMAL/INTERNATIONAL RELATIONS A. General
+ADMINISTRATION - FORMAL/INTERNATIONAL RELATIONS

-1. Objectives
+A. General

-(a) To establish an administrative/management presence at the EP reserve
+- 1. Objectives - (a) To establish an administrative/management presence at the El Pilar Archaeological Reserve

-(i) to establish an administrative framework for implementation of the Management Plan in Belize and Guatemala

-(ii) to establish a coordination mechanism between Belize and Guatemala to implement the Management Plan
+- (i) to establish an administrative framework for implementation of the Management Plan in Belize and Guatemala - (ii) to establish a coordination mechanism between Belize and Guatemala to implement the Management Plan - 2.
+The Management Entity in Belize